MmedaraU/study-notes/html-and-html5.md

 >
 > Learning Web Design: A Beginner's Guide to HTML, CSS, JavaScript and Web Graphics, *4th Edition* by Jennifer Niederst Robbins
 >
+>> **All screenshots of the exercises tried out are from the Google Chrome browser, version 104.0.5112.102**

 # Introduction